 With Covid-19, our world has changed utterly.
 What can we learn from our recent past, and from interesting movements and moments now, to help us adjust to and cope with the present and future?
 With Oliver Moore.

 When my father’s mother died, I put my hand on his shoulder and stood there awkwardly – back then as a teenager, I knew no other way.
 Ireland has however changed over the decades.
-So, in recent years, I hugged so many people as a normal part of life, from casual meetings to seasonal celebrations that it became second nature.
+People had become more emotionally honest and expressive.
+So, in recent years, I hugged so many people as a normal part of life, from casual meetings to seasonal celebrations, that it became second nature.

-In many ways we’d become quite affectionate societies: while some kissed on the cheek or shared a handshake, many others hugged in a way their parents’ generation would never ever consistence.
+In many ways we’d become quite affectionate societies: while some kissed on the cheek or shared a handshake, many others hugged in a way their parents’ generation would never ever continence.

 Now, and instantly, there is an invisible force-field between me and so many I have casually held near and dear.
 Tearful emotions are heightened, as realisations and revelations unfurl, yet we cannot even step towards each other.